anthrax3/thegeeq.github.io/_posts/2018-1-22-How I coded persistently for more than 24 hours.md

 The practice of coding is one of teaching the computer to do something.
 The purpose of programming is to create.
 The languages, machines, compilers and interpreters are only tools; brushes to painters.
-Some guys think that it's very difficult to do....
-But that's not the case....
+Some guys think that it's very difficult to do.
+But that's not the case.
 If you love it, then you can do it for a year !!!!
 Don't take it seriously....
 I was just kidding.
-But Yeah, It's not that easy too.
+But Yeah, It's not that easy.

-I have code many of my projects but not persistently.
-I used to take a break in between & then continued.
+I have coded many of my projects but not persistently.
+I used to take a break in between & then continue.
-But, just a few hours ago, I coded persistently for more than 24 hours in Java.
+But, just a few hours ago, I coded continuously for more than 24 hours in Java.
 It was really a tough task, However, I loved it.
 Not more than creating the web projects.
 They are really great & useful.
 This one is little bit less good than those.